beta-tester/RPi-PXE-Server/README.md

 ```

 ## what else you should know, when you make modification to the script...
-there are three importent locations for the pxe boot and the pxe menu that must fit. otherwise the pxe menu and the following boot process can not find required files.
+there are three important locations for the pxe boot and the pxe menu that must fit. otherwise the pxe menu and the following boot process can not find required files.
 1. the ISO or NFS path relative to the pxe boot menu root path<br />
 (on disk `/srv/tftp/menu-bios/iso`, `/srv/tftp/menu-bios/iso` as symbolic link).
-2. the ISO or NFS path repative to the nfs root path<br />
+2. the ISO or NFS path relative to the nfs root path<br />
 (on disk `/srv/iso`, `/srv/nfs`).
 3. the ISO, IMG or NFS path located at /var/www/html<br />
 (on disk `/var/www/html/iso`, `/var/www/html/img`, `/var/www/html/nfs`).